FLASH SALES: discover new special offers every week!

 • In summer, take a non-flowering stem a few centimetres below a node.
 Remove the leaves from the base.

-• Plant two-thirds of the stem in a bucket in a light substrate made of garden soil, sand, and compost.
+• Plant two-thirds of the stem in a pot with a light substrate made of garden soil, sand, and compost.

 • Regularly moisten the cuttings and keep them sheltered from frost